ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 Sydney Session (10 PM – 7 AM GMT)

 The Asian session opens in Sydney and is generally the lowest-volatility period.
 Major pairs trend sideways or form ranges that the London session later breaks.
 AUD, NZD, and JPY pairs see the most activity.
-This session is notoriously difficult for momentum strategies but can work for range-bound approaches.
+This session is notoriously difficult for momentum strategies but can work for range-bound approaches on the right pairs.

 Tokyo Session (Midnight – 9 AM GMT)